Frequently Asked Questions

 Yes.
 You can apply for TAEP without a master certificate, but you will need to have completed the master certification by the time of reimbursement in order to be eligible for the maximum 50% cost share.

 The goal of TAEP is to make long-term, strategic investments to raise the standard of livestock management in Tennessee.
 Providing the opportunity for additional cost share through completing these courses is one way TAEP furthers this goal.
-Taking a Master or Advanced Master course:
+Taking a Master course:

 - Ensures producers are adhering to industry best practices, ultimately promoting the highest level of production and safety standards.

 - Provides an overview of current industry changes and market trends, furthering producers' ability to make informed decisions regarding their operation.

 - Creates a networking platform that allows producers to leverage each other's industry knowledge and strengthen connections to their local ag extension office.

 Applications will not be accepted if faxed or emailed.